 Remember, just because your tank water might look clean, it doesn’t necessarily mean it is.

 This is something we advise often on this site, to test your water regularly.
-But it’s only through changing your tank’s water regularly that you can ever be sure there is a safe and clean ecosystem for your little fish friends.
+But it’s only through regular water changes that you can ever be sure there is a safe and clean ecosystem for your little fish friends.

 How Much Water To Change Each Time?
 And How Often?